 Guidelines for Local Support Services

-We are working with Anne Embury (national expert, suicide bereavement support) and the National Bereavement Alliance to develop guidance and a framework for anyone wishing to run a peer – to – peer support group, for any type of bereavement.
+We are working with Anne Embury (national expert, suicide bereavement support) and the National Bereavement Alliance to develop guidance and a framework for anyone wishing to run a peer –to-peer support group, for any type of bereavement.
 The guidelines aim to give the reader the confidence and skills to develop, run, and evaluate a support group safely and successfully.
-We are working with (not exhaustively), Cruse Bereavement Care, The Compassionate Friends, Survivors of Bereavement by Suicide, Widowed and Young, the Suicide Bereaved Network, If U Care Share, Hospices, Child Bereavement UK.
+We are working with (not exhaustively), Cruse Bereavement Care, The Compassionate Friends, Survivors of Bereavement by Suicide, Widowed and Young, the Suicide Bereaved Network, If U Care Share, Hospices and Child Bereavement UK.
 We expect the guidelines to be available for download by Spring 2019.

 Help is at Hand